-- To understand how IWV errors are distributed in the vertical profile, Fig. 8 shows the MB (straight lines) and RMSE (dashed lines) of specific humidity between COSMO and four operational radiosondes of the RAD data set (Nimes, Milano, San Pietro, and Udine, see Fig. 1.b).
-All four stations are in the lowlands (height < 100m) to avoid biases due to surface height differences.
+To understand how IWV errors are distributed in the vertical profile, Fig. 8 shows the MB (straight lines) and RMSE (dashed lines) of specific humidity between COSMO and four operational radiosondes of the RAD data set (Nîmes, Milan, San Pietro, and Udine; see Fig. 1b).
+All four stations are in the lowlands (height < 100 m) to avoid biases due to surface height differences.
 Although this comparison is not done against an independent data set, it provides valuable information of the vertical levels at which the nudging of the different observations has the largest impact.
-Furthermore, given that both the operational and the special high-resolution HyMeX radiosondes were used in the nudging experiments, no other vertical humidity profiles with - 500 high-accuracy were available for an independent comparison during this period.
+Furthermore, given that both the operational and the special high-resolution HyMeX radiosondes were used in the nudging experiments, no other vertical humidity profiles with high-accuracy were available for an independent comparison during this period.

-CTRL-7 (Fig. 8a, blue) shows a MB within acceptable values (between -0.2 g kg-1 and 0.2 g kg-1).
-Similar RMSE and MB are found for GPS-7 (red) and RAD-7 (yellow), however the latter with a slightly more negative MB (-0.2 g kg-1) throughout the complete profile, indicating a drier model at the selected four low-height stations.
-HR-7 (green) shows the largest deviations both for RMSE (up to 1.2 g kg-1 at 850 hPa) and MB with an overestimation below 950 hPa and an underestimation above.
+CTRL-7 (Fig. 8a, blue) shows a MB within acceptable values (between -0.2 and $0.2\,\mathrm{g\,kg^{-1}}$ ).
+Similar RMSE and MB values are found for GPS-7 (red) and RAD-7 (yellow), but the latter with a slightly more negative MB ( $-0.2\,\mathrm{g\,kg^{-1}}$ ) throughout the complete profile, indicating a drier model at the selected four low-height stations.
+HR-7 (green) shows the largest deviations both for RMSE (up to $1.2\,\mathrm{g\,kg^{-1}}$ at 850 hPa) and MB, with an overestimation below 950 hPa and an underestimation above.
+GPS-RAD-HR-7 (purple) has the best MB and RMSE ( $\sim 0.6\,\mathrm{g\,kg^{-1}}$ ), demonstrating the added